adiramani/INFO441-Battleships/README.md

 * GET /v1/friends
   * Input: authorization
   * Output: List of all friends and friend requests
-* POST /v1/friends/{id}
+* POST /v1/friends/{username}
   * Input: authorization, friend username, acceptence request or first request
   * Output: Success/Failure message
+* GET /v1/friends/{partialUserName}
+  *

 **Chat Endpoints:**
-* POST /v1/chat - create a chat with another player based on body info
+* POST /v1/channels - create a chat with another player based on body info
   * Input: JSON of a chat model in request body
     * Chat members, creator, timeCreated
   * Output: New Chat model in JSON with ID
-* GET /chat/{id} - get a certain chat room based on id
+* GET v1/channels?friendid= - get a certain chat room based on another user's id
   * Input: id parameter in URL
   * Output: Chat model in JSON
     * Check to see if current authenticated user is creator/member of chat before returning